-- 1. Install (4) 1/4-20 x 3/8" hex bolts that were previously removed from the shipping brackets and install into the four holes located under the stove, Figure 3.5. - Align the bottom heat shield key holes to the four hex bolts previously installed into base, Figure 3.5.
+- 1. Install (4) 1/4-20 x 3/8" hex bolts supplied in the manual bag into the four holes located under the stove (Figure 22). - 2.
+Align the bottom heat shield key holes to the four hex bolts previously installed into base.
+(Figure 22).
 The outside air cutout hole should be toward the rear of the stove. - 3.
 Attach the heat shield sides by passing the slots over the bolt heads.
-Tighten the hex head bolts, Figure 3.5.
+Tighten the hex head bolts.
+Figure 22.

-Figure 3.5 - Attach the bottom heat shield.
+Figure 22 - Attach the bottom heat shield.

-D. Adjust the Leg Levelers
+Adjust the Leg Levelers